Aditys018/PortfolioBlogs/content/blogs/what-is-toolchain.md

 ## The Problem

 One of the biggest pain points with using a monorepo in a React Native project was the **Metro bundler**.
 Metro is the bundler used by React Native to package and serve JavaScript bundles during development.
-Unfortunately, Metro wasn’t designed with monorepos in mind, and we encountered several issues related to caching, performance, and file watching.
+Unfortunately, Metro wasn't designed with monorepos in mind, and we encountered several issues related to caching, performance, and file watching.

-Here’s a list of the most significant problems we faced:
+Here's a list of the most significant problems we faced:

 - **Metro Bundler Issues**:
-  Metro bundler’s caching mechanism didn't play well with the shared \`node_modules\` folder.
+  Metro bundler's caching mechanism didn't play well with the shared `node_modules` folder.
 It caused unpredictable build failures and long startup times.

 - **Shared Node Modules**:
-  Having multiple React Native apps and packages sharing the same \`node_modules\` directory meant that incompatible versions of dependencies could easily break the build.
+  Having multiple React Native apps and packages sharing the same `node_modules` directory meant that incompatible versions of dependencies could easily break the build.

 - **Development Cycle Slowness**:
   The complexity of handling multiple apps, dependencies, and node modules within the same repo led to slower development cycles.
 We constantly found ourselves fighting with build issues and dependency version mismatches.